Home Alzheimer's Disease 5 Responses to “I Want to Go Home” with Alzheimer’s

 Often, the person with Alzheimer’s disease is living in the past.
 Meet them there.

-Meeting them where they are, focusing on safety and assurances, and responding to their requests’ emotions are one of the compassionate things you can do.
+Meeting them where they are, focusing on safety and assurances, and responding to their requests’ emotions are one of the most compassionate things you can do.
 The objective is to alleviate your senior’s tension or anxiety so that they may let go of the concept.
-Assisting them in calming down allows you to assess if their behavior is being driven by displeasure, pain, or a physiological need.

 2) Try Affirmation

-You might also use affirmation therapy to help you feel better.
-By asking questions that assist your beloved ones in understanding their feelings, you can affirm their feelings and experiences.
-This might assist your loved one in coping with the loss of their sense of security.
-The following are some examples of possible questions:
+You might also use affirmation therapy to help them feel better.
+By asking questions that assist your loved ones in understanding their feelings, you can affirm their feelings and experiences.
+This might help your loved one in coping with the loss of their sense of security.

 • What was it like growing up in your childhood home?